Snapchat: Core functionality

-In June 2025, Snapchat has released an app for the Apple Watch.
+In June 2025, Snapchat was released for the Apple Watch.

+In February 2026, Snapchat introduced creator subscriptions, allowing eligible creators to earn revenue directly from their followers within the app.

 Filters, lenses, and stickers

 Snaps can be personalized with various forms of visual effects and stickers.
 Geofilters are graphical overlays available if the user is within a certain geographical location, such as a city, event, or destination.
 Users can design and create their own geofilters for personal events at a fee of $10–15 USD per hour.
 They can also subscribe to an annual plan which ranges from $1,000 to $10,000 depending on the location, for a permanent filter.
 A similar feature known as Geostickers was launched in 10 major cities in 2016.
 Bitmoji are stickers featuring personalized cartoon avatars, which can be used in snaps and messaging.
 Bitmoji characters can also be used as World Lenses.

 The "Lens" feature, introduced in September 2015, allows users to add real-time effects into their snaps by using face detection technology.
 This is activated by long-pressing on a face within the viewfinder.
 In April 2017, Snapchat extended this feature into "World Lenses", which use augmented reality technology to integrate 3D rendered elements (such as objects and animated characters) into scenes; these elements are placed and anchored in 3D space.

 On October 26, 2018, at TwitchCon, Snap launched the Snap Camera desktop application for macOS and Windows PCs, which enables use of Snapchat lenses in videotelephony and live streaming services such as Skype, Twitch, YouTube, and Zoom.
 However, this was discontinued in January 2023.
 Snapchat also launched integration with Twitch, including an in-stream widget for Snapcodes, the ability to offer lenses to stream viewers and as an incentive to channel subscribers.
 Several video game-themed lenses were also launched at this time, including ones themed around League of Legends, Overwatch, and PlayerUnknown's Battlegrounds.

 In August 2020, Snapchat collaborated with four TikTok influencers to launch Augmented Reality (AR) lenses to create a more interactive experience with users.
 The lenses now incorporate geo-locational mapping techniques to incorporate digital overlays onto real world surfaces.
 These lenses track 18 joints across the body to identify body movements, and generate effects around the body of the user.
 Advertising is now also utilizing AR lenses that make users a part of the advert.
 Coca-Cola, Pepsi and Taco Bell are just a select few of the brands now utilizing the tech on Snapchat.
 Consumers no longer scroll past these adverts, but become a part of them with AR lenses.

 In March 2022, Snapchat launched the ability to share YouTube videos as stickers.
 The stickers function as clickable links that redirect users to a browser or the YouTube app.